 Medical exclusions you should note

-All insurance policies contain exclusions or circumstances in which the insurer will not provide cover.
+All insurance policies contain exclusions.
 In the case of medical-only travel insurance, these can include:

 Emergency medical assistance